7 Best Brooks Saddles for Long Touring (Reviewed Jan, 2021)

 Springs or no springs

 Another factor you will have to decide on is whether to go for a saddle with springs.
 Saddles with springs absorb vibrations to ensure that riders are comfortable even when riding off-road.
 However, your riding position will play a crucial role in determining whether you find a sprung bike seat comfortable.
-The seats are usually recommended for riders who maintain an upright riding position and whose handlebars are at the same or higher position that the saddle height.
+The seats are usually recommended for riders who maintain an upright riding position and whose handlebars are at the same or higher position than the saddle height.

 Women-specific saddles